Chart Color Schemes

 Railway Estate is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-Based on analysis of ABS population updates for the broader area, the estimated population of the Railway Estate statistical area (Lv2) as of Nov 2025 is around 3,013.
-This reflects an increase of 142 people since the 2021 Census, which reported a population of 2,871.
-The change was inferred from AreaSearch's estimate of the resident population at 2,999 following examination of the latest ERP data release by the ABS in June 2024 and an additional 13 validated new addresses since the Census date.
+Based on analysis of ABS population updates for the broader area, the estimated population of the suburb of Railway Estate is around 3,013 as of Feb 2026.
+This reflects an increase of 142 people since the 2021 Census, which reported a population of 2,871 people.
+The change is inferred from the resident population of 2,999 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 12 validated new addresses since the Census date.
 This level of population equates to a density ratio of 729 persons per square kilometer.
-The area's growth rate of 4.9% since the census positions it within 2.0 percentage points of the SA4 region's growth rate of 6.9%.
-Population growth was primarily driven by overseas migration, contributing approximately 62.0% of overall population gains during recent periods.
+Overseas migration contributed approximately 62.0% of overall population gains during recent periods, primarily driving the area's growth.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
-For areas not covered and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted.
-These state projections do not provide age category splits, so AreaSearch applies proportional growth weightings in line with the ABS Greater Capital Region projections released in 2023 based on 2022 data for each age cohort.
-Future population trends indicate an expected increase just below the median of non-metropolitan areas nationally, with the area expected to grow by 331 persons to 2041, reflecting a gain of 11.3% in total over the 17 years.
+For areas not covered and years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 based on 2021 data.
+Future population trends indicate a median non-metropolitan increase, with the suburb expected to increase by 343 persons to 2041, reflecting a gain of 11.6% over the 17 years.

 Frequently Asked Questions - Population